thom4parisot/photography/source/_posts/2016/calais.md

       We did in a day what most people in the camps have tried to do over months and even years for some — crossing the Channel.

-      I am glad we helped, even for a day.
+      I am glad we helped, even only for a day.
 ---

 I felt it became necessary to go beyond the _mass media_ depiction of the Calais refugees camp.
 So my friend [Basile](https://basilesimon.fr) and I packed our bags and booked a carpooling.